Mosman: European settlement

 A foot track ran from North Sydney to Middle Head in the 1840s.
 Avenue Road which ran from Mosman Bay to Mosman Junction was constructed in 1860 with Military Road, Middle Head Road, and Bradleys Head Road all constructed ten years later.
 From the 1870s, land development spread settlement east from Milson's Point, including to the Mosman area, which was boosted with a regular ferry service around the same time.
 Richard Harnett Senior purchased Archibald Mosman's original 108 acre in 1859 and in 1878 established a sandstone quarry at Mosman Bay.
 In 1871, he built a wharf and subsidised a ferry service between Mosman Bay, Neutral Bay, and Circular Quay.
 He promoted a land development known as the Mosman Bay Estate; when the land was sold, the ferry service was cancelled, much to the annoyance of the new landowners.
 His son, Richard Harnett Junior, was the first Mayor elected when Mosman became a municipality in 1893 with 1,600 residents, breaking away from the North Sydney municipality.
 Both men were major influences in Mosman and were responsible for building many roads, a horse-drawn bus service and ferry services linking Mosman to the city.
 Mosman Public School opened in 1880.

 Around the start of the 20th century, rows of shops and Federation architecture homes were built.
 Taronga Zoo opened in 1916, moving from a site at Moore Park that had been in use since 1884.
 Taronga is an Aboriginal word for 'beautiful view'.
 From the late 1950s, multi-storey flat developments began and became a public concern, leading to controls and restrictions being introduced.

 On 21 June 1966, Mosman Town Hall was the scene of the attempted assassination of federal opposition leader Arthur Calwell.

+A 6-inch naval gun was mounted at the Lower Georges Heights Battery in Mosman in 2006 to replicate one of the historic coastal guns that defended Sydney Harbour in the early 1900s.
+This installation is part of the extensive military fortifications which overlook Sydney Harbour, and are now managed by the Harbour Trust.